CREATE TABLE

 • FACT table - the data is distributed across all nodes of the engine.

-• DIMENSION table - entire table is replicated in every node of the engine.
+• DIMENSION table - the entire table is replicated in every node of the engine.

-The default is FACT table.
-DIMENSION tables are useful, when the table is relatively small (up to tens of gigabytes), and used in joins with FACT tables.
+The CREATE TABLE command defaults to a FACT table.
+DIMENSION tables are ideal for relatively small tables, up to tens of gigabytes, that are used in joins with FACT tables.